kwaldenphd/computer-interfaces/README.md

 - Ian Milligan and James Baker, "Introduction to the Bash Command Line," The Programming Historian 3 (2014), https://doi.org/10.46430/phen0037.
 - Miriam Posner, "[Getting Started With Unix](https://github.com/miriamposner/unix/blob/main/getting_started_with_commandline.md)" tutorial

-## Application

-QX: Describe experience working through different tasks in the previous section of the lab.
-How does your navigation of the computer at the command line compare other ways of navigating a computer’s user interface?

-QX: When you use the ls -l (lower-case letter l, lower-case letter s, space, dash, lower-case letter l) command, can you decipher the information that is displayed?
-Watch https://youtu.be/exQNuYxqFpA to help decode the information.

 # Lab Notebook Questions